-When we re-examine the term "Decentralized Autonomous Organism", we find that the word "Organism" which we use to interpret some changes and innovations that are and will take place in blockchain is misleading.
-In the Cambridge Dictionary "Organism" is defined as "a group of people who work together in an organized way for a shared purpose".
+When we re-examine the term "Decentralized Autonomous Organization", we find that the word "Organization" which we use to interpret some changes and innovations that are and will take place in blockchain is misleading.
+In the Cambridge Dictionary "Organization" is defined as "a group of people who work together in an organized way for a shared purpose".
 It implies the following two meanings:

-Human beings' power plays the key role in an Organism.
+Human beings' power plays the key role in an organization.

-However from Bitcoin to Ethereum and dApps, blockchain has always been evolving and sticking to eliminating reliance on human beings, and has found aforementioned ways of anonymity to accomplish this.
+However, from Bitcoin to Ethereum and dApps, blockchain has always been evolving and striving to eliminate reliance on human beings, and has found aforementioned ways of anonymity to accomplish this.

-Hence, Bitcoin and Ethereum are already successful decentralized autonomous organisms.
-And their have the same key: blocking human beings.
+Hence, Bitcoin and Ethereum are already successful decentralized autonomous organization.
+And they both have a key element: confining human beings within a cage.